 UNIVERSITY OF FLORIDA LOCATION

 Gainesville’s subtropical climate, year-round outdoor recreational activities, varied cultural resources, attractive educational opportunities and low cost of living make it an exciting place to live and learn.

 News & Highlights from our faculty, students, and alumni.

-Scott (middle), in Gilles Basset’s lab, was awarded a $1,000 first-place award for best presentation during our 2017 PMCB Annual Workshop.
-Peng (left), in Karen Koch’s lab, and Tim (right), in Thomas Colquhoun’s lab, received each the $500 runners up award.
-These awards are designed to help our students cover travel expenses to conferences and other scietific and professional development events.
-The competition is open to all students participating in the workshop, regardless of affiliation.
+Ann Bernert (middle), in Gilles Basset’s lab, was awarded a $1,000 first-place award for best presentation during our 2018 PMCB Annual Workshop.
+Minh Dao (left), in Svetlana Folimonovas’s lab, and Natalia Salinas (right), in Vance Whitaker’s lab, each received a $500 runners up award.
+These awards are designed to help graduate students cover travel expenses to conferences and other scietific and professional development events.
+The competition is open to all UF students participating in the workshop, regardless of affiliation.

 Nicole Beisel, a first year PMCB student, has been recently featured on UF's main page in the story Meet the scientist who wants to use GoPro cameras to grow food on Mars.
 Beisel's research involves making sense of immense, complex sets of genetics data for the UF's Space Plants Lab, a team focused on growing plants in zero gravity.
 But it's Beisel's side project that she calls "simply cool" and will one day help the first greenhouses thrive on Mars.
 Not many plant biologists can say their research has the potential to help gardeners on Earth as well as on Mars, and that's why Beisel chose PMCB at UF.